Understanding Online Anxiety Treatment

 - Sleep is consistently disrupted

-- You might harm yourself or someone else
+- You might harm yourself or someone else — call 988 or emergency services

 - Severe agitation, confusion, or inability to function safely